 - 2 tablespoons minced fresh cilantro

 - Place first nine ingredients in a 6-qt. electric pressure cooker.
 Lock lid; make sure vent is closed.
 Select manual setting; adjust pressure to high and set time for 15 minutes.
 When finished cooking, quick-release pressure according to manufacturer's directions.

-- Select saute setting, and adjust for low heat.
+- Select saute setting and adjust for low heat.
 Mix flour and 1/2 cup cream until smooth; stir into soup.
 Stir in 3/4 cup Parmesan cheese, bacon, cilantro and remaining cream.
-Cook and stir until slightly thickened, about 6-8 minutes.
+Cook and stir until slightly thickened, 6-8 minutes.
 Serve with remaining cheese.
-Yield: 12 servings (3 quarts).